Skip to main content

 6 mentions Positive Neutral Negative

-• “The addition of a difficulty setting and randomised events increased the replayability, but it is still hindered heavily by the linear story events.
-Most people would only do a single playthrough of this game and maybe a second playthrough to complete all the side quests.”
+• “The addition of a difficulty setting and randomized events increased the replayability, but it is still heavily hindered by the linear story events.
+Most players would only do a single playthrough and maybe a second to complete all the side quests.”

 • “Edit after finishing the first playthrough: the game feels like it does not have the replayability of the first one.”